ming8924/py-faster-rcnn/help/README.md

 Here we illustrate how to train a Faster R-CNN model with the Person in Personal Albums (PIPA) dataset

 ### Prepare Dataset
 We convert the annotations of PIPA to xml file to be consistent with Pascal VOC.
-This is done by convert_pipa_annotation.m, which calls VOCwritexml.m from the Pascal VOC devkit.
+This is done by `convert_pipa_annotation.m`, which calls `VOCwritexml.m` from the Pascal VOC devkit.
+See details in `data/convert2VOC`

 ### Format Your Dataset